the History of Cook Forest

 Deeds executed by Andrew Cook and his wife, Rebecca Ann Maze Cook, scanned from the Forest County courthouse in Tionesta, PA, are included here for anyone with an interest in old deeds, and for archival purposes.
 Note that some have been transcribed from the original.

 The Cook Forest Conservancy page on local Maps has a few of the initial parcel landowner maps – click here to see these.
 Local county boundaries shifted in the 1900s, so do keep this in mind when researching old plats and deeds.

-Several other families and organizations have donated land to Cook Forest since its formation in 1927.
-Among those donors are Thomas Liggett, for whom a trail is named in the park, and who appears here in an excellent photograph which one hopes resolved amicably; Arthur E. Braun of Pittsburgh, who spared part of the Tom’s Run area from purchase by a logging company; and the MacBeth family, who still operate cabins and a store at the Route 36 bridge (see the panorama below for their site, to right of the bridge in the image).
+Several other families and organizations have donated real property to Cook Forest since its formation in 1927.
+Among those donors are Thomas Liggett, for whom a trail is named in the park, and who appears here in an excellent photograph which one hopes resolved amicably.
+Mr. Braun spared part of the Tom’s Run area from purchase by a logging company.
+Mr. Liggett and Arthur E. Braun, of Pittsburgh, were both active in the Cook Forest Association.
+The MacBeth family, who still operate cabins and a store at the Route 36 bridge (see the panorama below for their site, to right of the bridge in the image), donated a parcel along Forest Drive.
 Most recently, the Western Pennsylvania Conservancy obtained 275 acres near Slocum Spring and transferred it to the state park.